xiaoxinganling/xiaoxinganling.github.io/_includes/about/en.md

 Hi, I am *@xiaoxinganling*, a student of Software Engineer and Computer Science and Technology.

-I studied Software Engineer and graduated from [WHU](https://www.whu.edu.cn/) by 2019, and am studying Computer Science Technology at [NJU](https://www.whu.edu.cn/) from 2019.
+I studied Software Engineer and graduated from [WHU](https://www.whu.edu.cn/) by 2019, and am studying Computer Science and Technology at [NJU](https://www.whu.edu.cn/) from 2019.
 Now I am interested in JVM, distributed system, distributed computing and machine learning.

 ##### Links